migueldeicaza/mono-wasm/README.md

 TODO (now):

+* JS/.NET interop:
+  * call C# from JS with a set of helper functions around the Mono runtime
+  * call JS from C# with an `eval` + simple DOM access API
 * fix garbage collection (need to figure out how to scan the stack)
 * ship a first 'alpha' release